 Below you will find several great options to keep your children entertained this month, including parks, museums, and theater!

 Be sure to check out our post about family-friendly activities in Chicago for a more complete guide.

 Take the whole family on the Polar Express!

-Chicago’s metra train is transformed into a wintery magical experience from November 23 – December 29, 2019.
+Chicago’s metro train is transformed into a wintery magical experience.
 You can drink cocoa and enjoy a yummy cookie during the hour train ride that ends with meeting Santa and his elves!

 Head a stretch north to the Chicago Botanic Garden to see “The night comes alive with color, imagination, and sound, from a playful choir of singing trees to a spectacular waterfall of light” at new event Lightscape.

 You walk on a one-mile path that includes extravagantly-lit trees and structures.

 This light show is available from November 11th, 2022 - January 8th, 2022.

 Kids and adults of all ages are invited to Indian Boundary Park on December 17th, 2022.

 Everyone is invited join student dancers in putting on the holiday classic The Nutcracker.